confidential-containers/confidential-containers/governance.md

 ### Members

-The initial composition of the SC is self-defined and is made of 10 members:
+The current members of the SC are:

 * Larry Dewey (@larrydewey) - AMD
 * Jiang Liu (@jiangliu) and Jia Zhang (@jiazhang0) - Alibaba